YouTube Competitor Analysis: Reverse-Engineer Top Channels — YT SEO Architect

 - "Zero-click" YouTube searches (where users get answers directly in search results without clicking) increased 15% — making metadata optimization more important than ever for appearing in those answer boxes

-🚀 Ready to Outrank Your Competition?
+🚀 Ready to Grow Your Channel?